robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 teardowns`__.
 In practice this means that in teardowns all the keywords in all levels are always executed.

-If this behavior is not desired, it `can be disabled`__ using the special `robot:stop-on-failure` and `robot:recursive-stop-on-failure` tags.
+If this behavior is not desired, the special `robot:stop-on-failure` and `robot:recursive-stop-on-failure` tags can be used to `disable it`__.

 __ `Setups and teardowns`_
 __ `Disabling continue-on-failure using tags`_